HerrMotz/bachelor-thesis/publication/main.typ

 #let lala2 = lalalalalala/2

 #example[
   Suppose a user wants to enhance an entry in Wikidata for a person called "Johann Wolfgang von Goethe".
-Goethe is modeled as an item with the Q-number `Q5879` and wants to add the statement, that Goethe was "educated at" (P-number `P69`) the "University of Leipzig" (Q-number `Q154804`).
+Goethe is modelled as an item with the Q-number `Q5879` and wants to add the statement, that Goethe was "educated at" (P-number `P69`) the "University of Leipzig" (Q-number `Q154804`).
 Using the user interface, the user edits the entry for Goethe and fills the fields "property" and "object" with `P69` and `Q154804`.
   The triple representation in an RDF graph would be very similar:
   $
     "Johann Wolfgang von Goethe" &xarrow("educated at",width:lala2) "University of Leipzig", quad "or" \